Michigan State basketball's stifling defense takes down Oakland, 79-62, at Breslin Center

 Sissoko continued his strong play with a pair of buckets, then Walker drilled a 3-pointer and got fouled to get the Breslin fans amped up.
 That sparked a 12-1 putaway run that included a ball fake, step-in jumper from the corner.

+"We let Walker have a one-pass, wide-open 3 to start the second half," Kampe said.
+"Our team is based on our defense.
+That defense in the first half was phenomenal. ...
+We had a game plan to stop Walker.
+I didn't care what anybody else did, Walker was not gonna beat us."

 Walker drilled another jumper from the other corner off a baseline out-of-bounds play with 8:24 left and got fouled by Oakland’s DQ Cole.
-He hit the free throw, which pushed him past the 1,000-point mark in three seasons as a Spartan.
-The fifth-year senior now has 1,681 points for his career, which began with two seasons at Northeastern.
+He hit the free throw to get to 1,000 points as a Spartan.

+"We just got to do a better job of (giving Walker) the ball when he's open because he's not gonna be open for that long.
+Teams are gonna key in on him," Hoggard said.
+"But just to see him still come out and be able to be himself with facing that adversity every night is definitely, definitely crazy."

 Watts, in his second game at Breslin with the Grizzlies since leaving MSU after the 2020-21 season, had 10 second-half points on 4-for-5 shooting, including a pair of 3-pointers.
 Townsend had 12 of his points after half for Oakland, which plays Wednesday at Dayton (7 p.m./ESPN+).